Maximilian Nicu

 Maximilian Nicu (born 25 November 1982) is a former professional footballer who played as a midfielder or centre-back.
 He spent most of his career in Germany, apart from two short spells in Romania and Cyprus.
-Born in Germany, he represented the Romania national team internationally, making three appearances in 2009.
+Born in Germany, he played for the Romania national team internationally, making three appearances in 2009.

 Club career

 Hertha BSC

 Nicu made his first appearance with Hertha BSC on 31 July 2008 in the 2008–09 UEFA Cup first qualifying round second leg against FC Nistru Otaci.
 He made his Bundesliga debut on 17 August 2008 in Hertha's opening fixture against Eintracht Frankfurt.
 Nicu came on in the 71st minute as a substitute, replacing Patrick Ebert.
 After two seasons with Hertha, the club chose not to renew Nicu's contract following their relegation to the 2.
 Bundesliga.

 SC Freiburg

 On 1 July 2010, Nicu signed for SC Freiburg.

 1860 Munich

 On 31 January 2012, Nicu signed for 2.
 Bundesliga side 1860 Munich.